immutable/unity-immutable-sdk/WebGL.md

 Follow these steps for implementation:
 > [!NOTE]
 > You can rename `callback.html` and `logout.html` to suit your project needs.
+> For local testing with WebGL builds, note the random port number assigned (e.g., http://localhost:60750).
+You may need to update the Hub Passport config each time you start a new local WebGL build, as the port number may change.
 1. Define a deep link scheme for your game:
    - Redirect URL: https://game.domain.com/callback.html
    - Logout URL: https://game.domain.com/logout.html